 CIP’s experiment could have significant implications for the future of space exploration.
 NASA is pushing forward with plans to send humans to Mars, and astronauts are going to need to eat while they’re there.
 But it’s important to note that the results of the experiment have not yet been published in a peer-reviewed journal.

 Growing the plants is just the first hurdle that scientists need to overcome when it comes to feeing astronauts on Mars.
-As Foley writes in Quartz, “figuring out how to bring the seeds, water, and plant nutrients to our neighboring planet is something else entirely.”
+More researcher is necessary before future space travelers can freely chow down on potatoes grown in Mars-like soils.
+As Wamelink explained last year: "The [Mars-like] soils contain heavy metals like lead, arsenic and mercury and also a lot of iron.
+If the components become available for the plants, they may be taken up and find their way into the fruits, making them poisonous."
+And as Foley reports for Quartz, there's still many logistics that must be addressed. “[F]iguring out how to bring the seeds, water, and plant nutrients to our neighboring planet is something else entirely,” she writes.

-The results of the experiment may, in fact, be more significant to humans here on Earth.
+The results of the experiment, however, may be even more significant to humans here on Earth than distant travelers.
 When CIP isn’t dabbling in extraterrestrial farming, the organization uses roots and tubers to develop sustainable solutions to poverty, hunger, and climate change across the globe.
 Climate change creates poor soil conditions, the CIP explains in a second statement, which can exacerbate poverty and malnutrition in already vulnerable areas.
 If potatoes can thrive in Mars-like conditions, researchers theorize, they can likely survive in soils that have been damaged by global warming.
 Or as Joel Ranck, CIP’s Head of Communications, puts it: “[I]f we can grow potatoes in extreme conditions like those on Mars, we can save lives on Earth.”